MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 If the controller receives a HCI_VS_MSFT_LE_Monitor_Advertisement command when the filters are disabled (due to  a previously received [HCI_VS_MSFT_LE_Set_Advertisement_Filter_Enable][ref_HCI_VS_MSFT_LE_Set_Advertisement_Filter_Enable] command with *Enable* set to 0x00), the controller shall accept the command if it can, but set it to a disabled state.
 The controller may also refuse the command for other reasons such as resource exhaustion.

-If all bits of Monitor_options are clear, the Controller should return the error code _Invalid HCI Command Parameters (0x12)_.
+If all bits of Monitor_options are clear, the Controller should return the error code _Invalid HCI Command Parameters_ (0x12).

-If bit 1 or bit 3 of Monitor_options is set and Peer_device_IRK is set to an invalid IRK, or none of the bits of Monitor_options is set, the Controller should return the error code _Invalid HCI Command Parameters (0x12)_.
+If bit 1 or bit 3 of Monitor_options is set and Peer_device_IRK is set to an invalid IRK, or none of the bits of Monitor_options is set, the Controller should return the error code _Invalid HCI Command Parameters_ (0x12).

-If bit 0 or bit 1 or bit 2 or bit 3 of Monitor_options is set and Condition_type is set to 0x03 or 0x04 , then the Controller should return the error code _Invalid HCI Command Parameters (0x12)_.
+If bit 0 or bit 1 or bit 2 or bit 3 of Monitor_options is set and Condition_type is set to 0x03 or 0x04, then the Controller should return the error code _Invalid HCI Command Parameters_ (0x12).

-If bit 0 of Advertisement_report_filter_options is set and RSSI_sampling_period is any value other than 0x00, the Controller should return the error code _Invalid HCI Command Parameters (0x12)_.
+If bit 0 of Advertisement_report_filter_options is set and RSSI_sampling_period is any value other than 0x00, the Controller should return the error code _Invalid HCI Command Parameters_ (0x12).

 #### Missing parameters